-Fans of flower picking in New Jersey may already have Lew’s pick-your-own flowers, Lew’s is well-known.
-Bouquet pricing can vary, but for about $2 you can pick to your heart’s content.
-The farm's delightful season of sunflowers, zinnias, and snapdragons starts around the end of June or beginning of July.
+Fans of flower picking in New Jersey may already have Lew’s pick-your-own offerings on their radar.
+Bouquet pricing can vary, but a nice one can generally be had for around $5.
+The farm's delightful season of sunflowers, zinnias, and snapdragons starts around the end of June or the beginning of July.
 Call for current picking conditions and availability: 856-234-2480.

 Create a beautiful summer bouquet with flowers from Melick's.